What Holocaust remembrance work means today | DW | 20.01.2022

 Current events also demonstrate that ideas from that era are still influencing people today.

-Last year, members of anti-vaxxer movement, known in Germany as the "Querdenker" movement, manifested their presence by leaving pamphlets in the museum and writing a comment in the memorial center's guestbook, comparing the current COVID-related restrictions to the Nazis' anti-Jewish laws.
+Last year, members of the anti-vaccine movement, known in Germany as the "Querdenker" movement, manifested their presence by leaving pamphlets in the museum and writing a comment in the memorial center's guestbook, comparing the current COVID-19 restrictions to the Nazis' anti-Jewish laws.

-"The Querdenker movement is based on conspiracy theories, so there is of course of a very close connection to antisemitism and antisemitic thinking," says Hartmann.
+"The Querdenker movement is based on conspiracy theories, so there is, of course, a very close connection to antisemitism and antisemitic thinking," says Hartmann.

 "And of course we also have the task, as a memorial center, to make that clear and to do something about it."